stomaras/Front-End-Projects/React/Codevolution/ReactRouter6/content.md

 - outlet component renders the component corresponsing to the matching child route from the parent list of routes
 - useSearchParams instead of storing state in memory though it is stored in the url
 - relative link is a link that does not start with / and will inherit the closest route in which they are rendered
+- lazy loading is a technique where components not required on the home page can be split in seperate code bundles and downloaded only when the user navigate to to that page, is like incrementaly downloading the application .
+- for dynamic import we need a default export of the component